syaffers/cyber-talents-qualifiers-2017-write-ups/README.md

 ![This is Sparta?](https://github.com/syaffers/ct2017quals-write-ups/raw/master/sparta.png)

 So, a username and password box.
 Trying `admin` and `admin123` returned wrong user or password.
-Obviously, the first place to check is the source.
+Obviously, with these types of challenge, the first place to check is the source.
 Oh look: a nicely mangled JS block.
-I took the script out and prettified it:
+I took the script out into my editor and prettified it:

     var _0xae5b = [
       "\x76\x61\x6C\x75\x65",